sjakthol/aws-account-infra/README.md

   connectivity to the internet

 ### Networks
-The network stack contains two public subnets (in different AZs) for ad-hoc EC2 instances.
+The network stack contains two public and two private subnets.

 ### Billing Alarms
 The billing alarms stack creates an SNS topic, subscribes your email address to